 Chateau Montrose the Modern Era

-Montrose has producing one of the best wines in all of Bordeaux for centuries.
+Montrose has been producing one of the best wines in all of Bordeaux for centuries.
 In fact, the inspiration to purchase the estate by the Bouygues brothers came after tasting the exalted 1989 Chateau Montrose.
-Thomas Bouygues was heard to state that the wine was so good, if he ever had the chance to purchase the famous estate, he would buy it.
+Thomas Bouygues stated that the wine was so good, if he ever had the chance to purchase the famous estate, he would buy it.
 In 2006, that is exactly what took place.

-Similar to what was accomplished at Chateau Tronquoy Lalande, Chateau Montrose obtains as much of its energy through the use of solar, wind and water with the use of a sophisticated geothermal energy systems.
-To aid in this effort, custom insulation hat is up to three feet thick and windows that are as deep as 1 inch are in place.
+Similar to what was accomplished at Chateau Tronquoy Lalande, Chateau Montrose obtains as much of its energy through the use of solar, wind, and water with the use of sophisticated geothermal energy systems.
+To aid in this effort, custom insulation that is up to three feet thick and windows that are as deep as 1 inch are in place.

 Martin Bouygues and Thomas Bouygues expanded their vineyard holdings outside of Bordeaux in early 2017, when they announced they were purchasing the revered Loire Valley producer, Clos Rougeard.